matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 At zkSync, we aim to be compatible with Ethereum, meaning we aim to share similarities while minimizing huge differences, one such similarity is the gas fee model of zkSync.

-zkSync's version of `gas` is called `gas` just like Ethereum and represents not only the costs of computations but also the cost of publishing data on-chain and affecting storage.
+zkSync's version of `gas` represents not only the costs of computations but also the cost of publishing data on-chain and affecting storage.

 Since the costs for publishing the calldata on L1 are very volatile, the number of `gas` needed for changing a storage slot is not constant.
 For each block, the operator defines the following dynamic parameters: